ldsouza/ldsouza.github.io/_posts/2016-01-20-sharepoint-tip-column-order.md

 ---
 layout: post
-title: "SharePoint Tip - Change the column order in a form"
+title: "Change the order in a SharePoint Form"
 description: How to modify the column order in a libary or list form
 headline:
 modified: 2014-07-19